 Similarly, the changes are aptly summed up in the search giant's recently revised guidance on how webmasters can improve the ranking of their websites: "In general, webmasters can improve the rank of their sites by creating high-quality sites that users will want to use and share."

 And that's exactly where PR excels.
 Once you have the technical elements down, the focus switches to consistently producing valuable, shareable content that appeals to your key audiences—a task that traditional PR agencies have reams of experience in.

 But don't just take my word for it.
 In the UK at least, marketers are plunging more and more resources into bolstering the online profile of their brands via PR.
 For instance:

-- The Public Relations Consultants Association recently found that 72% of PR agencies are now offering SEO services.
+- The Public Relations Consultants Association found that 72% of PR agencies were offering SEO services in 2013.

-- The most in-demand services were content creation, outreaching/engaging with influencers, and social networking strategy.
+- The most in-demand digital PR services were content creation, outreaching/engaging with influencers, and social networking strategy.

 - More than 60% of agencies have increased their digital marketing budgets, with a particular focus on monitoring, SEO, content creation, and PPC/online advertising.

 - Compared with 12 months earlier, agency revenues from digital sources have increased significantly.